FueledByOCHD/Realms-Invasion-Info-Center/Mods/Framework/RI_Frame_Todo.md

 - Update Recipe System with Main Catagories and Evolved Recipes
 - Update Game System with Game Logic Wrappers
 - Add system to allow changing categories of evolved recipes
+- Align components to match the Info Center
+- Finish Object Updates
+- Update all References to old components paths
 - Impliment using Realms Invasion 'Projects'

 ### **Change Log**